darkevo1998/Math-Question-App/VERCEL_DEPLOYMENT.md

-# Vercel Deployment Guide
+# Vercel Deployment Guide (Single Project)

-This guide will help you deploy your MathQuest application on Vercel.
-You'll need to deploy both the frontend and backend separately.
+This guide will help you deploy your MathQuest application on Vercel as a single project with both frontend and backend.

 ## Prerequisites